cellist/Lilypond-Sheet-Music/README.md

 and create a list of recommended pieces per ensemble setup to try with nicely rendered music output for better listening.
-I need to find some web space for storing those MP3, OGG, ... files, and I am planning to link to them from the this GitHub repo, because I think mark-down should be a good way to do that (I am a novice user of this).
+I need to find some web space for storing those MP3, OGG, ... files, and I am planning to link to them from this GitHub repo, because I think mark-down should be a good way to do that (I am a novice user of this).